 Estate planning is the process of making a plan in advance and naming whom you want to control your estate and who is to receive the things you own after you die.
 Estate planning should be done to ensure that your wishes regarding your estate are carried out and to minimize any tax or court costs.

 Estate planning often begins when you create a will.
 This allows you to control who is to benefit from your estate and what assets they are to receive.
 It gives you the power to determine who will receive money and the amount they are to receive.
-You can also designate a person to receive a personal memento, an entity to take possession of property which is will be presently held in another’s name, or conditions which must be met for a bequest is delivered.
+You can also designate a person to receive a personal memento, an entity to take possession of property which is will be presently held in another’s name, or conditions which must be met for a bequest is delivere

 Creating a trust is very beneficial to estate planning in that is not only allows you to control the distribution of your assets much in the same way as a will but, you gain the additional advantage of avoiding probate and fees associated with the probate process.
 The probate petition that is filed with the court for the deceased is avoided if the majority of that person’s estate is held in a trust.
 Real property held in trust will require a filing with the county recorder’s office where the property is located to remove the deceased person’s name from the title.

+Estate planning should be done to avoid probate and intestate succession.
 Intestate succession is a legal procedure used by a probate court to decide who is entitled to share in a person’s estate when they have passed-away but did not leave a valid will or trust to distribute the assets of their estate.
 Under intestate succession, distributions are made considering those family members who are still living and their relation to the deceased person, the decedent.

 - If the decedent leaves behind a only a spouse and no children, then the spouse will receive all of the decedent’s community property interest and all of the decedent’s separate property interest.